Shoaib-Akhtar-10/Learing-Git-GitHub/readme.md

-# Hello this a new Git Repo
+# Hello this a new Git Rep